TejasQ/docs/contributing.md

 We are currently focused on expanding the documentation for the Now platform 2.0 API reference which can be found in `pages/docs/api/v2`.

-As with the [Platform and Usage Docs](#platform-and-usage-documentation), the API uses MDX, however, each file is not an independent page but is compiled into one page but listing the file in the `lib/data/v2/api.js` file.
+As with the [Platform and Usage Docs](#platform-and-usage-documentation), the API uses MDX, although each file is not an independent page but instead is compiled into a single page, listing the file in the `lib/data/v2/api.js` file.

 An example API Reference MDX file: https://github.com/zeit/docs/blob/master/pages/docs/api/v2/api-docs-mdx/api-basics/rate-limits.mdx